elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 	propType = CONFIG

-So we know those two ports do not have the &#8220;Notify Switch&#8221; option set, which is good since this is necessary for NLB in unicast to work properly.
-Now what does the option &#8216;notify switch&#8217; do exactly.
-Upon any changes to a VM, the VMkernel sends a Gratuitous ARP to the physical switch to make sure it updates it&#8217;s CAM tables.
-If that option is disabled then the VMkernel doesn&#8217;t send the GARP out and the physical switch doesn&#8217;t know if a VM had moved over to another physical NIC.
+So we know those two ports do not have the "Notify Switch" option set, which is good since this is necessary for NLB in unicast to work properly.
+Now what does the option 'notify switch' do exactly.
+Upon any changes to a VM, the VMkernel sends a Gratuitous ARP to the physical switch to make sure it updates it's CAM tables.
+If that option is disabled then the VMkernel doesn't send the GARP out and the physical switch doesn't know if a VM had moved over to another physical NIC.
 From VMware KB <a href="http://kb.vmware.com/kb/1556" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1556']);">1556</a>:

 > In the ESX host, the VMkernel sends a RARP packet each time certain actions occur—for example, a virtual machine is powered on, experiences teaming failover, performs certain VMotion operations, and so forth.
 The RARP packet informs the switch of the MAC address of that virtual machine.
 In a NLB cluster environment, this exposes the MAC address of the cluster NIC as soon as a NLB node is powered on.